Tips for your doctor’s appointment

 It may be useful to bring a friend or relative to the appointment to help you remember important information- you could also make notes of the key points.

-Collect any brochures and contact details for helpful organisations where you can get support and find out more- visit our [Useful links page] for some helpful links and downloads.
+Collect any brochures and contact details for helpful organisations where you can get support and find out more- visit our Helpful Links page for some useful links and downloads.

 Questions to ask your doctor